sarm08/CTFs/TryHackMe/complete_beginner_path/picklerick/README.md

 ![source code](./images/page_source.png)

 Ok, we have the username.
 But what about the password?
-Let's do a directory brute force to see if there are other pages laying around that can contain the password:
+Let's do a directory brute force to see if there are other pages laying around that can contain the password:</br>
 ![dirb](./images/dirb_1.png)

 robots.txt looks interesting: